kysolvik/reservoir-id-cnn/reservoir-id-cnn/README.md

 # reservoir-id-cnn code

-data_prep: Scripts relating to preparing and annoting training and test data.
+annotation_prep: Scripts relating to preparing and annoting training and test data.

 train: Scripts for training CNN model.